-The village was rehabilitated and transformed into a cultural and heritage haven now housing museums, art galleries, heritage offices, boutique hotels and restaurants.
-It still retains its charm and could totally transport you into a whole new world.
+The village was rehabilitated and transformed into a cultural and heritage haven now housing museums, art galleries, heritage offices, boutique hotels, and restaurants.
+It retains its charm and can transport you into a whole new world.

 The best way to explore Creek is to sail on a traditional dhow cruise.
 Dhow cruise along Creek gives a tourist or resident an extraordinary sightseeing and dining experience.
 While you enjoy your two-hour cruise on a traditional Dhow, you can behold the beauty of Creek as it offers breathtaking sights of the old village of Al Bastakiya.
 Its traditional houses with distinctive wind towers were constructed in the 1690s.
 Wind towers were the older form of the air conditioner.

 As your Dhow cruises down the Creek, you can also see small motorized water taxis whizzing by.
 These are Abras which have existed in the old days as the primary mode of transportation in Creek.
 You can cross one side of the Creek to another aboard these traditional boats for only 1 dirham.